MicrosoftDocs/azure-devops-docs/docs/reference/add-modify-wit.md

 ### Enable features after upgrade (On-premises XML)

 > [!NOTE]
-> You can exercise the Configure Features Wizard only from an on-premises deployment.
+><b>Feature availability: </b>You can exercise the Configure Features Wizard only from an on-premises TFS.

 What customizations can you make and still use the Configure Features Wizard to update my project after a TFS upgrade?